 In addition to losing weight, the health benefits of the therapy are proven.
 Eighty- five percent of vBloc patients in a feasibility study were able to maintain, decrease or even discontinue their diabetes medications while achieving improved glycemic control at 12 months.
 In fact, many patients who lost weight with vBloc experienced improved LDL cholesterol levels, lowered triglycerides, lowered blood pressure, lowered heart rate and reduced waist circumference.

-“Obesity is the number one health crisis facing Americans today,” said Collin Brathwaite, MD, Chairman of Surgery and the Chief of the Division of Minimally Invasive Surgery and Director of the Bariatric Surgery Program at Winthrop-University Hospital. “vBloc is a first-of-its-kind treatment option that fills a gap between behavior modification or pharmaceutical options and restrictive, anatomy altering surgical options, offering safe, durable weight loss without compromising anatomy or daily lifestyle.
-With more choices and greater innovation, Winthrop’s goal is to turn the tide in the fight against obesity.”
+“Obesity is the number one health crisis facing Americans today,” said Collin Brathwaite, MD, Chairman of Surgery and the Chief of the Division of Minimally Invasive Surgery and Director of the Bariatric Surgery Program at NYU Winthrop Hospital . “vBloc is a first-of-its-kind treatment option that fills a gap between behavior modification or pharmaceutical options and restrictive, anatomy altering surgical options, offering safe, durable weight loss without compromising anatomy or daily lifestyle.
+With more choices and greater innovation, NYU Winthrop’s goal is to turn the tide in the fight against obesity.”

 For additional information about vBloc Neurometabolic Therapy or other weight loss programs and procedures at NYU Winthrop, please call1-866-WINTHROP or visit www.winthrop.org.